Information about Istanbul 2022: the Tale of Two Continents

 Tourist trips take place every 20 minutes from small ports spread across the two European banks: Yenikapi, Avcilar, Eminounu, Besiktas; and Asian islands such as Princess Islands, Kadikoy, and Uskudar.

-A number of modern real estate projects in Istanbul also offer private sea taxi service, such as Coral Marmara project in Beylikduzu, the project is expected to be launched in June 2021.
-Residents and guests will be transported via fast sea routes, forgetting traffic congestion on the European side, and shortening hours of waiting on land routes at peak times.
+A number of modern real estate projects in Istanbul also offer private sea taxi service, such as Coral Marmara project in Beylikduzu, Residents and guests will be transported via fast sea routes, forgetting traffic congestion on the European side, and shortening hours of waiting on land routes at peak times.

 Vital projects in Istanbul